k2052/BuildingCoffeeScriptFrameworks/manuscript/04_BuildingBlocksofaFramework.md

       sub.callback.apply(sub.context, data)
 ~~~~~~~

 Now what if we wanted to unsubscribe?
-Simple, we just need to remove the channel from @channels:
+Simple, we just need to remove the channel from _@channels_:

 {lang=coffeescript}
 ~~~~~~~